Legally speaking, the charge facing former state Rep. Chris Dorworth is no more serious than attaching an invalid license plate to a vehicle.

 Now he’ll be lucky if he keeps his job.

-There have been few more fierce defenders of Chris Dorworth in the press than myself.
+There have been few more fierce defenders of Dorworth in the press than myself.
 Dorworth once told me that his father cried after reading something I wrote standing up for his son.
 But as I began to investigate “what the hell was going on at the Orlando Orange County Expressway Authority,” I grew to realize that my belief in Chris Dorworth was misplaced.

-It remains to be seen whether Chris Dorworth will be proven guilty of the minor legal charge against him.
+It remains to be seen whether Dorworth will be proven guilty of the minor legal charge against him.
 But that’s not what any of this is about.

-What Chris Dorworth is already guilty of is not taking advantage of the gift from God given to him with the second (or third or fourth) chance provided to him.
+What Dorworth is already guilty of is not taking advantage of the gift from God given to him with the second (or third or fourth) chance provided to him.

 Peter Schorsch is a political consultant and new media publisher based in St. Petersburg.
 Column courtesy of Context Florida.